haslab/ccomp-simd/README.md

 ---

-<a name="myfootnote1">1</a>: Porting the development to the current versions of the support tools is in progress.
+<a name="myfootnote1">1</a>: The port of the development to the current versions of the supporting tools is in progress.